Discretionary Distributions in Cook Islands Trusts

 Many Cook Islands trust deeds give the trust protector a role in the distribution process.
 The most common arrangement is a veto power: the trustee proposes a distribution, and the protector can approve or block it.

-A protector veto over distributions adds a governance check.
-It ensures the trustee cannot distribute trust assets in ways that conflict with the settlor’s intentions.
-At the same time, the veto power must be structured so it does not create the appearance that the settlor is controlling distributions.
-A protector who vetoes every distribution the trustee proposes, or who approves only distributions matching the settlor’s verbal instructions, is functionally directing distributions rather than exercising oversight.
+A protector veto adds a governance check that prevents the trustee from distributing trust assets in ways that conflict with the settlor’s intentions.
+The veto power must be structured so it does not create the appearance that the settlor is controlling distributions through the protector.
+A protector who vetoes every distribution the trustee proposes—or who approves only distributions matching the settlor’s verbal instructions—is functionally directing distributions rather than exercising oversight.
+A creditor evaluating the trust will examine whether the distribution process reflects genuine independent decision-making at every level of governance.

 Tax Treatment of Distributions

-Most Cook Islands asset protection trusts are grantor trusts.
-The IRS treats the settlor as the owner of the trust’s assets for income tax purposes.
-All income earned by the trust is reported on the settlor’s personal tax return, regardless of whether it is distributed.
+Most Cook Islands asset protection trusts are classified as grantor trusts for U.S. tax purposes.
+The IRS treats the settlor as the owner of trust assets, so all trust income appears on the settlor’s personal tax return regardless of whether it is distributed.
 Distributions from a grantor trust to the settlor are not separate taxable events because the settlor has already been taxed on the income.

-Structuring Distribution Provisions
+Structuring Distribution Provisions in the Trust Deed

-The trust deed’s distribution provisions should balance flexibility with protective strength.
+The trust deed’s distribution provisions balance flexibility with protective strength.
 Provisions that are too restrictive may prevent the trustee from making distributions the settlor legitimately needs.
-Provisions that are too permissive may give a creditor grounds to argue that the trust is merely a self-directed account with a nominal trustee.
+Provisions that are too permissive may give a creditor grounds to argue that the trust is a self-directed account with a nominal trustee.

-Effective distribution provisions typically give the trustee broad discretion over both income and capital distributions.
+Effective distribution provisions give the trustee broad discretion over both income and capital distributions.
 They identify the class of beneficiaries eligible to receive distributions without fixing any beneficiary’s right to a specific share.
 They authorize the trustee to consider each beneficiary’s other financial resources when deciding whether to distribute.
 They allow unequal distributions among beneficiaries based on their respective needs, and they include the protector veto as a governance check without granting the protector the power to direct distributions.